TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/current_sense/current_sense.md

      - PWM2 TRIP ZONE to generate a trip for overcurrent

     PRU-ICSS IEP:
-     - IEP0 CMP4 is used to trigger sampling for PRU core channels
+     - IEP0 CMP5 is the default event for PRU core channels (user-selectable via SysConfig)
-     - IEP0 CMP7 is used to trigger sampling for RTU core channels
+     - IEP0 CMP6 is the default event for RTU core channels (user-selectable via SysConfig)
-     - IEP0 CMP8 is used to trigger sampling for TX PRU core channels
+     - IEP0 CMP7 is the default event for TX PRU core channels (user-selectable via SysConfig)
+     - Without EPWM synchronization, CMP0 is used for IEP counter reset in trigger mode
+     - CMP1/CMP2 are used to generate clock from IEP SYNC0/SYNC1 if IEP is used as the clock generation source

+    \note CMP0, CMP1, and CMP2 are reserved for specific purposes when those features are enabled.
+To avoid conflicts with the CMP event used for sampling trigger, it is recommended to select CMP events greater than 2 (CMP3 and above).

     PRU-ICSS Task Manager:
      - Each PRU core T1_S1 task is used for normal current task